aydinanl/personal/README.md

-# personal
+# Personal
-Personal web site like CV and blog script.
+Personal is a script for that create a CV and Blog web site.
+It use own MVC core.